 - If the UE is accessing gNB with satellite backhaul, and AMF is aware the satellite backhaul category, the AMF sends the satellite backhaul category to the PCF.
 If GEO satellite backhaul category is indicated, the PCF may take it into account to generate or update the URSP rule as defined in clause 6.1.2.2 of TS 23.503 [45] to including an appropriate Route Selection Descriptor for services deployed on GEO satellite, which further enable PDU Session Establishment with PSA UPF on the satellite.

-If the UPF deployed on satellite is acting as UL CL/BP and local PSA, the SMF performs UL CL/BP/local PSA selection and insertion during the PDU Session Establishment procedure as described in clause 4.3.2 of TS 23.502 [3] or PDU Session Modification procedure as described in clause 4.3.3 of TS 23.502 [3] based on GEO satellite ID provided by the AMF, which includes:
+If the UPF deployed on satellite is acting as PSA or as UL CL/BP and local PSA, the SMF performs PSA UPF selection or UL CL/BP/local PSA selection and insertion during the PDU Session Establishment procedure as described in clause 4.3.2 of TS 23.502 [3] or PDU Session Modification procedure as described in clause 4.3.3 of TS 23.502 [3] based on GEO satellite ID provided by the AMF, which includes:

 - Based on configuration, the AMF may determine the GEO Satellite ID serving the UE and send it to the SMF.
 If GEO satellite ID changes, e.g. due to UE handover to an gNB using different GEO satellite as part of backhaul, the AMF may update the latest GEO Satellite ID to the SMF.